Charis Eng, MD, PhD, FACP

 In November 2009, Charis Eng, MD, PhD, Chair and Director of Cleveland Clinic Lerner Research Institute's Genomic Medicine Institute, was appointed to the U.S. Department of Health and Human Services Secretary's Advisory Committee on Genetics, Health and Society (SACGHS) to serve a three-and-a-half year term.
 The committee advises HHS Secretary Kathleen Sebelius on the medical, ethical, legal, and social implications of integrating genetic technologies into clinical and public health practice.

 2013-2014 BCRF Project:

 (The von Mandl Family Award)

-Dr. Eng has published over 290 peer reviewed original papers in such journals as the New England Journal of Medicine, JAMA, Lancet, Nature Genetics, Nature, Cell and Molecular Cell.
-She has received numerous awards and honors including election to the American Society of Clinical Investigation, to the Association of American Physicians and as Fellow of AAAS, the Doris Duke Distinguished Clinical Scientist Award and named a Local Legend from Ohio bestowed by the American Medical Women's Association in conjunction with the US Senate on women physicians who have demonstrated commitment, originality, innovation and/or creativity in their fields of medicine.
+Dr. Eng was recruited to the Cleveland Clinic in September 2005 where she founded and leads the Genomic Medicine Institute, a single platform for research, academic clinical activities and education in genomics medicine as it enables healthcare.
+Dr. Eng has published over 330 peer reviewed original papers in such journals as the New England Journal of Medicine, Journal of American Medical Association, Lancet, Nature Genetics, Nature, Cell, and Molecular Cell.
+She has received numerous awards and honors including election to the American Society of Clinical Investigation, to the Association of American Physicians and as Fellow of AAAS, the Doris Duke Distinguished Clinical Scientist Award and named a Local Legend from Ohio bestowed by the American Medical Women’s Association in conjunction with the US Senate on women physicians who have demonstrated commitment, originality, innovation and/or creativity in their fields of medicine.